github/docs/content/copilot/github-copilot-enterprise/overview/enabling-github-copilot-enterprise-features.md

 1. Create at least one knowledge base.

    Knowledge bases bring together Markdown documentation across one or more repositories and make them available through {% data variables.product.prodname_copilot_enterprise_short %}.
-Once created, organization members can specify a knowledge base as the context for {% data variables.product.prodname_copilot_chat_dotcom_short %}.
-For more information, see "[AUTOTITLE](/enterprise-cloud@latest/copilot/github-copilot-chat/copilot-chat-in-github/managing-copilot-knowledge-bases)."
+Once created, organization members can specify a knowledge base as the context for {% data variables.product.prodname_copilot_chat_dotcom_short %} and {% data variables.product.prodname_copilot_chat_short %} in {% data variables.product.prodname_vscode %}.
+For more information, see "[AUTOTITLE](/enterprise-cloud@latest/copilot/github-copilot-enterprise/managing-copilot-knowledge-bases)."

 ## Further reading